dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ============================Change Log================================
+@Version: 1.4.4
+1.Webriti Admin Menu and subscribe from added.
 @Version: 1.4.3
 1. No Follow Added in footer.
 2. Some more new small changes.